- Date : 14/08/2023

 1) Gold and seasonal patterns

-If you are a short-term trader, you should focus on the seasonal pattern of gold.
+If you are a short-term trader, the most effective gold trading strategy can be to focus on the seasonal pattern of gold.
 Yes, the price of gold tends to follow a seasonal pattern.

 Seasonal pattern in gold